 Alongside this, once you’ve got Gekkobrain up and running it, tracks and fixes any new instances of incompatible code—so you remain HANA-ready regardless of any changes you make to your existing code.

-Cleaning up your custom code is vital for both a successful HANA-readiness project and for the optimal performance of your current SAP system.
-To find out how to find, prioritize and fix your ABAP issues, register below to watch our webinar.
+Cleaning up your custom code is vital for both a successful HANA-readiness project and for the optimal performance of your current SAP system - Book your free analysis today.